Join Us in the British Virgin Islands!

 Costs NOT covered by your charter / SwimVacation fee:

 - Gratuity.
-At the end of the cruise, please consider leaving a gratuity for your crew.
+At the end of the cruise, please consider leaving a gratuity for your swimming guides.
 The customary amount is 15% to 20%, but this is completely up to you and how much you enjoyed your charter.
-If you leave your gratuity with the Captain at the end of the cruise, he will share it evenly among the crew members.
+Please be aware that SwimVacation tips the Captain and the boat crew separately.

 - Departure Tax.
-The BVI currently levies a departure tax at the rate of $10.00 per person leaving by air, $5.00 leaving by sea.
+The BVI currently levies a departure tax and airport fee at the rate of $40.00 per person leaving by air, $5.00 leaving by sea.

 All SwimVacation customers must be self insured for medical and repatriation costs, and for all activities you will pursue on your vacation.
 Many health insurance policies to not cover costs related to these activities.
-SwimVacation has teamed with a multisport insurance company to provide you with coverage for the length of the trip at a very reasonable cost ($20 to $30 covers the whole week).
-Click here for more information.
-For more comprehensive trip insurance, including trip cancellation coverage, we recommend Insuremytrip.com
+For the best rates and options, we recommend Insuremytrip.com